Tim Christie is a New Zealand-based designer, artist and entrepreneur.

 MONOMOKO was conceived on a trip overseas, which he attributes to a change of scene and some clear head-space.

 "The idea came about when I imagined the dynamic effect that might emerge from combining the precision of geometric abstraction with biological symmetry.
 I was curious to explore the relationship between a very controlled technical aesthetic and facial features, with the inherent symmetry of the latter providing a shared language between these two worlds.

 What emerged initially was incredibly striking and I began crafting the explorations into finished pieces.
-MONOMOKO became the perfect name to represent this body of work combining the mostly ‘monochromatic’ colouring of the designs with the graphic symmetry of traditional Māori ‘moko’, an indigenous art form from New Zealand."
+MONOMOKO became the perfect name to represent this body of work referencing the mostly ‘monochromatic’ colouring of the designs and the graphic symmetry of traditional Māori ‘moko’, an indigenous art form from New Zealand."

 A lot of my work is about exploring and teasing out the void between abstract and representational.
 The larger and less detailed the patterning, the greater the territory or 'no-man's-land' between these two worlds.
 I enjoy protracting the transitional experience between them and using the two-fold effect to convey ideas.
 With the painted pieces I exploit the 2D surface qualities to draw attention to the graphic nature of the art and to further 'camouflage' the underlying 3D compositions.
 It allows me to present seemingly abstract pieces of geometric art that can concurrently tell stories and explore themes with representational subject matter.

 In my 'diversity' series for example I use threaded linear patterning to imply connectedness and unity across mixed races, genders and generations.
 The interwoven pattern is dominant and places emphasis on togetherness, rather than separation, which supports notions of similarity instead of difference.